 What Is a DNS Zone and How to Make Changes for the Domain?

 A DNS zone is a portion of the DNS namespace divided up for administrative purposes by a person or an organization.
-Each DNS zone contains at least one DNS record.
+Each DNS zone contains at least one DNS entry.

 If you use the web hosting’s nameservers for your domain name, you’ll be able to make changes to the DNS zone using the tools provided.
 There are different reasons to modify a DNS zone, one of which is to point the domain to another address.

 It’s simple to modify the DNS zone files or records using the DNS Zone Editor.
 If you use Hostinger, find the editor by simply logging into hPanel and then going to Advanced -> DNS Zone Editor.

 On the DNS Zone Editor page, you’ll see a form to add new DNS records.
 There are eight types of DNS Records that you can add.

 Underneath is a table of existing records.
 Use the search bar to find the exact DNS zone file you’re looking for, then Delete or modify an existing record by selecting Edit.

-However, before you make changes to your DNS zone, it’s essential to understand the purpose of major DNS records and the difference between them.
+However, before you configure your DNS settings, it’s essential to understand different types of DNS records and the differences between them.

 An A record or a DNS host record points a hostname or domain to an IPv4 address.
 For example, it converts hostinger.com to 188.8.131.52.
 An AAAA record works similarly, but it transforms a hostname to an IPv6 address instead.

-Each domain name can only have one A record.
+Each domain name can only have one A record DNS entry.
 However, by default, there are two A records you’ll find on hPanel, one for your domain (@) and one for FTP.
 Both point to the same IP address.